Form

 Server Requirements

 The Form Component in Elements requires PHP 8.1 or newer.
-You must ensure all pages with a Form use a .php extension.

 PHP Server Check